AdvancedTechnologyCoin/arc_core/doc/init.md

 /usr/lib/systemd/system directory, followed by the command `systemctl daemon-reload` in order to update running systemd configuration.

-To test, run `systemctl start arcticcoind` and to enable for system startup run `systemctl enable arcticcoind`
+To test, run `systemctl start arcd` and to enable for system startup run `systemctl enable arcd`

 4b) OpenRC

-Rename arcticcoind.openrc to arcticcoind and drop it in /etc/init.d.
+Rename arcd.openrc to arcd and drop it in /etc/init.d.
 Double check ownership and permissions and make it executable.
-Test it with `/etc/init.d/arcticcoind start` and configure it to run on startup with `rc-update add arcticcoind`
+Test it with `/etc/init.d/arcd start` and configure it to run on startup with `rc-update add arcd`

 4c) Upstart (for Debian/Ubuntu based distributions)

-Drop arcticcoind.conf in /etc/init.
-Test by running `service arcticcoind start` it will automatically start on reboot.
+Drop arcd.conf in /etc/init.
+Test by running `service arcd start` it will automatically start on reboot.

 NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they